RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Christmas Capers/Christmas Capers.md

 ## Test Your Project { .flag}

-__Click the green flag,__ do the presents fall from the sky?
+__Click the green flag.__ Do the presents fall from the sky?
 Do they disappear when Rudolph touches them or they hit the ground?

 ## Save your project { .save}